 The region’s cuisine, landscape, heritage, and wines depict one of the last old-world destinations in Italy.
 Abruzzo’s remarkable variety of flavors and aromas, reaped from the produce of its uncontaminated mountainous areas, offer a diverse cuisine that appeals to the most discriminating taste buds.

-Beautiful Abruzzo welcomes travelers with rich, wild landscapes filled with olive grove draped hillsides, rolling acres of vineyards, the vast white sandy beaches of the Adriatic Coast, and awe-inspiring peaks of the Apennine Mountains.
+This stunning destination welcomes travelers with rich, wild landscapes filled with olive grove draped hillsides, rolling acres of vineyards, the vast white sandy beaches of the Adriatic Coast, and awe-inspiring peaks of the Apennine Mountains.
 Prepare to uncover these breathtaking landscapes of some of the most charming and idyllic villages of Abruzzo, Italy, where nature converges with a rich history, ancient traditions, and unparalleled flavors.

 Wander through the narrow alleyways of one of Abruzzo’s most beautiful hilltop towns.
 With an expansive view of the Adriatic Sea, the town brims with medieval architectural wonders that date back to 15th century Italy.

 Descend on the charming town of Sulmona located at the foot of the majestic Majella National Park.
-This lovely village is one of the most famous of Abruzzo’s villages, made popular for it’s sugary coated almonds, commonly known as “confetti.”
+This lovely village is one of the most famous of Abruzzo’s villages, made popular for its sugary coated almonds, commonly known as “confetti.”
 The quaint streets bustle with vendors who boast vibrant bouquets and artfully sweet arrangements available in a wide array of succulent flavors.
 Learn all about the traditions of throwing confetti at weddings that were born here.
 Despite a devastating earthquake that hit the historic village in 1706, you’ll find medieval architecture and a spirit throughout the village that has stood the test of time.

 Visit Abruzzi’s capital of vibrant ceramics known as “majolica,” which were collected by the elite of Europe for hundreds of years.
 Select some magnificent pottery and bring part of nostalgic Italy back home.
 Sealed with clear colored glazes, brightly colored hand-painted adornments, and a signature color palette, these works of art are certain to get your attention.
 Travelers can even take a cultural tour of the area and learn how to make their very own “Majolica” masterpiece.

 Enter into the pages of a fairy tale when you arrive in the scenic, magical hill town of Scanno.
 Take a canoe adventure through Scanno lake, which formed when a landslide from the mountainside blocked the natural course of the river than ran through it.
-This enchanting medieval town is known for its magnificent crystal blue lake and its precarious alleyways, baroque architecture and it’s costumed inhabitants.
+This enchanting medieval town is known for its magnificent crystal blue lake and its precarious alleyways, baroque architecture, and its costumed inhabitants.
 Take home a special memento of an intricately laced pattern embroidered on pillows made within the village borders.

 Sneak into the tiny village of Villalago and discover the sacred, small church, The Hermitage of San Domenico.
 Unlock access from the outside, stroll past the altar and climb a few steps and discover the hidden sanctuary.
 Find your zen and connect with the world at this peaceful spot surrounded by serene views of the bluest waters and the pure beauty of nature.